lucaswiman/raft_2021_03/docs/Project8_LeaderElection.md

 Then read it again.

-4. A newly elected leader may NEVER commit entries from a previous entry before it has committed new entries from its own term.
+4. A newly elected leader may NEVER commit entries from a previous term before it has committed new entries from its own term.
 See Figure 8 and section 5.4.2.

 5. All messages in Raft embed the term number of the sender.
 If a